INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/6 - Private Blockchain.md

 # Private Blockchain

 A private blockchain is a permissioned blockchain network where access is restricted to specific participants.
-Unlike public blockchains (e.g., Bitcoin or Ethereum), which are open to anyone and fully decentralized, private blockchains focus on control, security, and operational efficiency.
+Unlike public blockchains, e.g., Bitcoin or Ethereum, which are open to anyone and fully decentralized, private blockchains focus on control, security, and operational efficiency.
 They're often used by businesses to streamline processes, maintain data privacy, and achieve higher scalability.

 ---